How To Practice Mindful Self Compassion

 2. NOTICE EXTERNAL TRIGGERS

-Become aware of the triggers that cause your story to automatically arise.
+If you want to practice mindful self-compassion, you have to become aware of the triggers that cause your story to automatically arise.
 For example, triggers I have discovered in my own life include shopping centers, certain scenes in TV shows, busyness, the night time, prolonged eye contact, and even social media sites like Facebook.
-The point here is to not avoid these triggers, but to become aware of them.
+The point here is to not avoid these triggers but to become aware of them.
 This will help you to become more conscious of any automated thoughts or feelings you have in the future.

 3. NOTICE UNCOMFORTABLE FEELINGS AND SENSATIONS

-Become aware of the feelings associated with your story.
+Another step towards mindful self-compassion is to become aware of the feelings associated with your story.
 These feelings are both emotional and also sensory-based.
-For example, common feelings in the body involve stiff muscles, clenched jaws, biting nails, hot flushes, chills, increased heart beat, numbness, sweating, dizziness, etc. Common emotions involve shame, guilt, grief, anger, embarrassment, rejection and anxiety.
+For example, common feelings in the body involve stiff muscles, clenched jaws, biting nails, hot flushes, chills, increased heartbeat, numbness, sweating, dizziness, etc. Common emotions involve shame, guilt, grief, anger, embarrassment, rejection, and anxiety.
 Becoming aware of your triggers takes a lot of practice.
 Often I uncover a string of triggers involved in my storylines.

 4. FACE WHAT YOU ARE AVOIDING

-Consciously allow yourself to feel the mental, emotional and physical triggers that arise during your day.
-Notice your tendency to run away from them, dramatise them or distract yourself from them.
+Consciously allow yourself to feel the mental, emotional, and physical triggers that arise during your day.
+Notice your tendency to run away from them, dramatize them or distract yourself from them.
 Accept this tendency and show yourself compassion.
 Allow yourself to open up to whatever you feel.
 Notice how temporary the thought or feeling is.
 Allow it to pass in and out of consciousness.

 5. BECOME YOUR OWN BEST FRIEND